 - Interaction with enzymes

-- Interaction with DNA (E.g., cytostatics)
+- Interaction with DNA (e.g., cytostatics)

-- A physical/chemical effect (E.g., osmotic diuretics, antacids)
+- A physical/chemical effect (e.g., osmotic diuretics, antacids)

-- Affinity: a measure of the tendency of a drug to bind to its receptor
+Drug affinity: a measure of the tendency of a drug to bind to its receptor

 - Residence time: : the lifespan of a drug‑receptor complex

-- Agonist: : a drug that has a similar effect to that of the endogenous receptor activator (e.g., β2 agonists)
+Agonist: a drug that has a similar effect to that of the endogenous receptor activator (e.g., β2 agonists)

 Antagonist: a drug that binds to a receptor and prevents its activation.
-Types of antagonism include:

-Competitive antagonist: The agonist and the antagonist compete to bind to the same receptor; .
-Inhibits the effect of the agonist in a dose-dependent fashion → higher concentration of the agonist is needed to achieve same efficacy (e.g., there is a decrease in potency)
+Inhibition of the effect of the agonist in a dose-dependent fashion → higher concentration of the agonist is needed to achieve same efficacy (e.g., there is a decrease in potency)

 - Reversible competitive antagonists